revbayes/revbayes.github.io/tutorials/divrate/modules/ebd_estimation.md

 {% subsubsection Specifying Monitors %}

-For our MCMC analysis, we need to set up a vector of *monitors8 to record the states of our Markov chain.
+For our MCMC analysis, we need to set up a vector of *monitors* to record the states of our Markov chain.
 First, we will initialize the model monitor using the `mnModel` function.
 This creates a new monitor variable that will output the states for all model parameters when passed into a MCMC function.